 Acupuncture is practiced widely in both China and Thailand alongside modern medicine.
 The technique involves inserting needles into skin, subcutaneous tissue, and muscles at specific points on the body.

 In traditional Chinese medicine, it is considered that there are 2,000 acupuncture points on the human body, that are connected by 12 main “meridians”.
 Meridians are believed to be a set of pathways that help energy flow through the body.
-Acupuncture is therefore believed to promote the flow of positive energy through the meridians, thus restoring health to the body and mind.
+It is therefore believed that acupuncture can promote the flow of positive energy through the meridians, thus restoring health to the body and mind.

 Acupuncture can generally be accessed in hospitals, and facilities that specialize in alternative therapies.

-Acupuncture is used to treat a wide range of common ailments, as well as improving hormonal balance, reducing stress, and relieving pain caused by chronic headaches and arthritis.
-It is also believed to alleviate the symptoms of asthma, menstrual and digestive problems, and high blood pressure.
+Acupuncture is used to treat a wide range of common ailments.
+It is also supposed to help with improving hormonal balance, reducing stress, and relieving pain caused by chronic headaches and arthritis.
+It is believed to alleviate the symptoms of asthma, menstrual and digestive problems, and high blood pressure.